kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 ## Server Side Apply

-{{< feature-state for_k8s_version="v1.14" state="alpha" >}} Server Side Apply allows clients other than kubectl to perform the Apply operation, and will eventually fully replace the complicated Client Side Apply logic that only exists in kubectl.
+{{< feature-state for_k8s_version="v1.16" state="beta" >}} Server Side Apply allows clients other than kubectl to perform the Apply operation, and will eventually fully replace the complicated Client Side Apply logic that only exists in kubectl.
 If the Server Side Apply feature is enabled, the `PATCH` endpoint accepts the additional `application/apply-patch+yaml` content type.
 Users of Server Side Apply can send partially specified objects to this endpoint.
 An applied config should always include every field that the applier has an opinion about.

-### Enable the Server Side Apply alpha feature
+### Disabling the Server Side Apply beta feature

-Server Side Apply is an alpha feature, so it is disabled by default.
-To turn this [feature gate](/docs/reference/command-line-tools-reference/feature-gates) on, you need to include the `--feature-gates ServerSideApply=true` flag when starting `kube-apiserver`.
+Server Side Apply is a beta feature, so it is enabled by default.
+To turn this [feature gate](/docs/reference/command-line-tools-reference/feature-gates) off, you need to include the `--feature-gates ServerSideApply=false` flag when starting `kube-apiserver`.
 If you have multiple `kube-apiserver` replicas, all should have the same flag setting.

 ### Field Management